 Brain injuries are among the most expensive injuries to treat, and even mild injuries can lead to lifelong challenges.
 Brain injuries vary in severity from mild concussions to life-threatening penetrating wounds.
 Some concussions heal on their own with time and rest, while others cause permanent damage.
 Similarly, severe traumatic brain injuries (TBIs) can leave victims in a coma or a permanent vegetative state if they survive.
+If you or a loved one suffered a brain injury due to someone else’s negligence or carelessness, you may be entitled to compensation.
+Contact the South Carolina brain injury attorneys at Hughey Law Firm to hear your legal options.

 Hughey Law Firm Advocates for Brain Injury Victims

-The brain injury attorneys at Hughey Law Firm have experience in the negotiation, settlement, and litigation of personal injury claims, including those involving brain injuries.
+The brain injury lawyers at Hughey Law Firm have experience in the negotiation, settlement, and litigation of personal injury claims, including those involving brain injuries.
 The firm’s dedication to client advocacy and justice has led to the recovery of millions in damages from settlements and jury verdicts for clients over the years.
 We have helped clients alleviate some or all of the financial burden that is often associated with costly brain injuries.

 Examples of recent case results in brain injury cases include the following settlements and jury awards:

-- $500,000 for a client who suffered a brain injury when using a defective product.
+• $500,000 for a client who suffered a brain injury when using a defective product.

-- $250,000 for a client who suffered a traumatic brain injury at an assisted living facility.
+• $250,000 for a client who suffered a traumatic brain injury at an assisted living facility.

-- $250,000 for a client in an assisted living facility who suffered multiple falls leading to a head injury.
+• $250,000 for a client in an assisted living facility who suffered multiple falls leading to a head injury.

-- $235,000 for a nursing home resident who suffered multiple falls that lead to a head injury and death.
+• $235,000 for a nursing home resident who suffered multiple falls that lead to a head injury and death.

-- $225,000 for a client in a nursing home who suffered an anoxic brain injury.
+• $225,000 for a client in a nursing home who suffered an anoxic brain injury.

-- $225,000 for a client who suffered a closed head injury at an assisted living facility.
+• $225,000 for a client who suffered a closed head injury at an assisted living facility.

 What Are Traumatic Brain Injuries?